DerGorn/Nekarotticon/README.md

 # TypeScriptStarterPack
-A small collection of stapels
+A small collection of stapels.
+Including a type safe EventBUS framework and a simplified document.createElement.